WanderingStar/WanderingStar.github.io/_posts/2016-03-16-glossy-generic-factories.markdown

 title:  "Glossy Generic Factories"
 date:   2016-03-16 23:46:29 -0500
 tags: swift gloss json generics
+summary: >
+  Dealing with JSON collections of heterogeneous subtypes, but more generally.

 ---
 [Last time][last] we looked at creating one-off factories that we can use to parse collections of subclass objects with [Gloss][gloss].
 But it's a drag